Tommy Moore (hurler): Inter-county

 At inter-county level, he won four Leinster Senior Hurling Championship medals with Dublin in 1917, 1919, 1920 and 1921.
 He also won two All-Ireland medals with Dublin in 1917 and 1920.
 In 1917, Dublin were represented by the Collegians (UCD) club and in 1920, by his own club, Faughs.

 He captured his first Leinster title in 1917 following a 5–1 to 4–0 victory over Kilkenny.
-The subsequent All-Ireland final pitted 'the Dubs' against Tipperary.
-Dublin had come from nowhere and took on one of the giants of the championship.
+The subsequent All-Ireland final pitted Dublin against Tipperary.
 A 5–4 to 4–2 victory gave Dublin the victory and gave Moore his first All-Ireland medal.

-Dublin surrendered their provincial crown in 1918, however, Kilkenny fell to 'the Dubs' again in 1919 giving Moore his second Leinster medal.
+Dublin surrendered their provincial crown in 1918, however, Kilkenny were defeated by Dublin again in 1919 giving Moore his second Leinster medal.
 Cork provided the opposition on that occasion, however, the Munster champions emerged victorious by 6–4 to 2–4.

 Dublin retained their provincial title in 1920, giving Moore his third Leinster medal.
 The All-Ireland final was a replay of the previous year's encounter as Cork provided the opposition once again.
 Cork looked to be heading for victory, however, a four-goal blitz by Dublin sealed the 4–9 to 4–3 victory and gave Moore a second All-Ireland medal.

 1921 saw Moore add a fourth Leinster memento to his collection before lining out in yet another All-Ireland final.
-Limerick were the opponents on that occasion, however, the game was not a memorable one for Moore.
-The score line of 8–5 to 3–2 resulted in a comprehensive victory for Limerick.
+Limerick won the game on a score line of 8–5 to 3–2.

 Dublin surrendered their provincial crown the following year.
 However, 1923 was a special year for Moore as he captained the Dublin team that were beaten in the Leinster final by Kilkenny, 4–1 to 1–1.